zincsearch/zincsearch-docs/docs/ZincObserve/api/search/search.md

 | aggs.{name} | array    | -             | records for the aggregation, the fields are selected by your aggregation SQL. |

+## SQL Syntax

+Please refer to [PostgreSQL](https://www.postgresql.org/docs/current/sql-syntax.html) for SQL Syntax.

+Something need highlighted:

+- We have a build-in time field, `_timestamp` you can use it to do time range filter.
+- Field name can not start with `@`.
+- Field name can use double quote or without quote.
+- Field integer value without quote.
+- Field string value must use single quote.

 ## Limitation

 - For now, we don't support `union`, `join` in SQL, we supported only one table for query.